ethanmpeterson/research-project/README.md

 The energy simulation covers ideas from our grade 12 energy unit modelling a specific problem from the unit test.
 It consists of a block sliding down a frictionless incline and coming to a stop due to the frictional surface at the bottom.
 The various types of energy are graphed aptly demonstrating the concept of conservation of energy.

+NOTE: Universal controls are not available in this simulation because it runs in an endless loop making them not applicable.

 ## Circular Motion

 - Filename: circular_motion.py

 The circular motion simulation covers ideas from the grade 12 circular motion unit.
 The simulation models the basic scenario of a mass attached to a string rotating in a circular motion.
 This is the same general scenerio students were asked to analyze in the project for that unit.

+NOTE: Universal controls are not available in this simulation because it runs in an endless loop making them not applicable.